bitshares/dev.bitshares.works/docs/bts_guide/tutorials/how_to_get_key_pairs.rst

 -----------------

-get_dev_key option
+get_dev_key
 ----------------------------------------------

-Use this option for testing purpose.
+Use this function for testing purpose.
-This ``get_dev_key`` option can generate more than one key pairs at the same time in one command line.
-The option is simply combine the prefix with all given suffixes, compute a hash over each combination, and use that hash as a private key, from which the matching public key and address are generated.
+This ``get_dev_key`` function can generate more than one key pairs at the same time in one command line.
+The function is simply combine the prefix with all given suffixes, compute a hash over each combination, and use that hash as a private key, from which the matching public key and address are generated.

 ::